 It offers higher coverage at an affordable premium compared to regular health insurance plans.

-It secures against risks of illnesses and diseases that may be common in senior citizens.
+It secures against financial risks of illnesses and diseases that may be common in senior citizens.

-It helps save you money since it offers tax-saving benefits.
+It helps save money since it offers tax-saving benefits.

 ACKO is a digital-first insurance company, and most of the transactions are through the digital platform.
-Whether you want to buy, raise claims, or renew the plan, you can visit our website or mobile app to transact directly with us.
+Whether you want to buy a plan, raise claims against it, or renew the plan, you can visit our website or mobile app to transact directly with us.
 Here are some of the key benefits of buying health insurance from ACKO.

 Zero paperwork: You can ditch the tedious paperwork and documentation while buying ACKO health insurance plans.
 There is no paperwork involved, and the process is entirely online.

-A vast network of hospitals: You get access to more than 6,500 network hospitals across the country to avail of cashless claims.
+A vast network of hospitals: You get access to over 7100+ network hospitals across the country to avail of cashless claims.